MichaelCurrin/dev-cheatsheets/cheatsheets/containers/install.md

 ## Resources

-See one of tehse in the Docker docs and choose your OS there:
+See one of these in the Docker docs and choose your OS there:

 - [Get Docker](https://docs.docker.com/get-docker/)
 - [Orientation and setup - Download and install Docker](https://docs.docker.com/get-started/#download-and-install-docker)